p-fassbender/javascript-demo/README.md

-# Javascript Demo
+# JavaScript Demo
-An exploration of the basics of javascript from beginner to intermediate level concepts.
+An exploration of the basics of JavaScript from beginner to intermediate level concepts.

 ## Table of Contents
 - [Introduction](#introduction)